Fishless Cycle ( Aquarium Nitrogen Cycle )

 3. More oxygen

 If you have the air pump and air stone ready, turn it up!
 More oxygen will aid the growth of the bacteria.
 This step is particularly important if you did step 2 to turn up the heat.
-Warmer water holds less air, so you will need more oxygen in the water in order to speed up the nitrogen cycle.
+Warmer water holds less air.
+So you will need more oxygen in the water to speed up the nitrogen cycle.

 4. Bacteria products

 There are products on the market manufacturers claimed that they contain live bacteria to aid the cycling of the tank.
-Many of them are bogus, or with the wrong type of land based bacteria which will drown in the tank water after a week.
+Some of them are bogus, or with the wrong type of land-based bacteria which will drown in the tank water after a week.

 (Make sure you buy the bottle rated at least 2x of your tank size.)

-While Tetra SafeStart can be used for cycle with fish, I have bought and tested Tetra Safe Start in two of my tanks for fishless cycle.
-The results were quite different though.
+While we can use Tetra SafeStart to cycle with fish, I have purchased and tested Tetra Safe Start in two of my tanks for the fishless cycle.
+The results were entirely different though.
 The first bottle got a 10-gallon tank cycled instantly.
 After I had added 2ppm ammonia, it was all gone by the next day with no trace of ammonia or nitrite, and I had a reading of nitrate.
-The second bottle did not work as well as the first time in a 5.5 gallon tank, nevertheless, I got a reading of both nitrite and nitrate the very next day, which still cut a few weeks time off the whole fishless cycle process.
+The second bottle did not work as well as the first time in a 5.5 gallon tank.
+Nevertheless, I got a reading of both nitrite and nitrate the very next day, which still cut a few weeks time off the whole fishless cycling process.

-How the shops’ warehouse stored this product might have resulted in the different effectiveness in two different cases.
-These bacteria might have special needs in order to survive in a bottle.
+How the shops’ warehouse stored, this product might have resulted in the different effects in two separate cases.
+These bacteria might have special needs to survive in a bottle.

-Whether or not you choose to use a shortcut for your fishless cycle does not change the requirement that you have to be patient, and it is very important to keep a constant eye on the water chemistry with the liquid test kit!
-Most important of all is to keep a constant source of ammonia!
+Whether or not you choose to use a shortcut for your fishless cycling does not change the requirement that you have to be patient, and it is essential to keep a constant eye on the water chemistry with the liquid test kit!
+Most important of all is to maintain a constant source of ammonia!

-At the end of my own fishless cycle, my EHEIM canister filter in my 40-gallon fish tank was able to “digest” 5~6ppm ammonia daily.
+At the end of my fishless cycling, my EHEIM canister filter in my 40-gallon fish tank was able to convert 5~6ppm ammonia daily.
 I was able to add a full stock of 30+ tropical fish at once with no problem at all.
 Both ammonia and nitrite stayed at 0ppm at all time.

 (If you have any questions or comments on fishless cycle or aquarium nitrogen cycle in general, you are more than welcome to post a thread on our Pet Forum.